Hizbullah (Indonesia)

-Hizbullah (Old Spelling: Hizboellah or Hisboellah, حزب الله) or Laskar Hizbullah was a laskar perjuang (warrior army) that was active during the Indonesian National Revolution.
+Hizbullah (Old Spelling: Hizboellah or Hisboellah, حزب الله), also known as Laskar Hizbullah, was an Indonesian rebel paramilitary organization that was active during the Indonesian National Revolution.
 Hizbullah was formed on 8 December 1944 by the Japanese occupation government under the name of (回教青年挺身隊, Kaikyō Seinen Teishintai).
 Hizbullah was established as a reserve force for the Defenders of the Homeland (PETA) with members consisting of Muslim youths.
 Unlike PETA, which was under the command of the Imperial Japanese Army, Hizbullah's command lay with the Masyumi Party.
 Therefore, Hizbullah was not disbanded like PETA when Japan surrendered to the Allies in August 1945.
 After the Indonesian proclamation of independence, Hizbullah fought to defend the sovereignty of the newly established Indonesia alongside the military and other laskar's, until the entire Indonesian armed forces were merged into the Indonesian Army in 1947.

 Formation

 The formation of Hizbullah began when Indonesian leaders and communities began to voice aspirations about the formation of a military unit with Indonesian members.
 On 13 September 1943, a request for the formation of a military unit was also proposed by ten scholars: K.H.
 Mas Mansyur, K.H.
 Adnan, Dr Abdul Malik Karim Amrullah, Teacher H. Mansur, Teacher H. Cholid, K.H.
 Abdul Madjid, Teacher H. Jacob, K.H.
 Djunaedi, U. Mochtar, and H. Mohammad Sadri, who demanded the immediate establishment of a voluntary, non-conscript army that would defend Java.
 This army was planned to be composed of Muslims and organised according to Islamic provisions.
 The proposal for the formation of this military unit was realised with the establishment of PETA on 3 October 1943, but PETA was not a special unit for Muslims.
 On 25 February 1944, there was a rebellion in Singaparna among the santri led by K.H.
 Zaenal Mustafa.
 This rebellion made Japan begin to soften its attitude towards Islamic groups.
 Finally, on 8 December 1944, Hizbullah was established by the Japanese military government as an army consisting of Muslim youths, with the function of being a reserve force for PETA.
 Although inaugurated by the Japanese, the command of the Hizbullah forces was under the coordination of the Masyumi Party.

 Between December 1944 and January 1945, a Leadership Centre for Barisan Hizbullah was established to prepare for recruitment and the opening of training centres.
 The board was chaired by Zainul Arifin with Mohamad Roem as deputy, while training affairs were commanded by K.H.
 Mas Mansyur with Prawoto Mangkusasmito as deputy under the supervision of Motoshige Yanagawa of Beppan (a special task force of the 16th Army).
 The training of members began on 28 February 1945 at the training centre located in Cibarusa, Bogor (now part of Bekasi Regency).
 The first batch of 500 trainees came from various pesantren in Java and Madura.
 Graduates of this training were then returned to their home areas to form Hizbullah units made up of local youth.
 During the first year of its establishment, it is estimated that Hizbullah totalled around 25,000 personnel.